-Every pupil in the school has their progress tracked six times a year and this is discussed in pupil progress meetings; three with senior leadership, the class teacher and the SENDCo and three with the Department Leader.
-These seek to identify pupils making less than expected progress given their age and individual circumstances.
+Every pupil in the school has their progress tracked three times a year.
+This is discussed in Pupil Progress meetings with the senior leadership team, the class teacher and the SENDCo.
+Governors monitor this process throughout the year.
+Pupil Progress Meetings seek to identify pupils making less than expected progress given their age and individual circumstances.